dionyziz/ting/etc/spec/ARCHITECTURE.md

   user information.
 Requires a `username` parameter.
 If the username is invalid, the server will close the connection.

-* `join`: Indicates the user wishes to join a channel.
-Expects a `channel` parameter indicating the channel name.

-* `part`: Indicates the user wishes to leave a channel.
-Expects a `channel` parameter.

 * `message`: Sends a message from the user to a channel or to another user directly.
 Takes three parameters: